-Non-resident workers are individuals
+For the purposes of this policy, Non-resident workers are individuals:

-- covered by the Ontario Workplace Safety and Insurance Act but who reside outside Ontario at the time of the accident, or - who move out of Ontario after the accident.
+- who move out of Ontario after the accident.
 (For more information on non-resident workers, see 12-04-12, Non-Resident Workers.)

 As long as non-residents maintain an employment connection to Ontario, (e.g., they are employed by an Ontario company) they can choose to seek elective treatment in Ontario or in the community in which they reside.